withfig/challenge-history-search/README.md

 - You can right click on the popup window to force it to reload and open the web inspector.

 - If you want to force the popup window to appear (for instance, so that you can click on it to show the JS console), go to the Fig menubar icon  > Settings > Developer and then toggle "Debug Mode" on.

+- If the some of the parameters in the fig.autocomplete hook are coming out as null, you need to run `fig source` in the terminal you are testing your app in

 ---